 The used market for BEVs is likely to remain extremely complex for the foreseeable future.
 The high prices which were fuelled by extremely strong demand in the middle section of 2022 are a distant memory; increased used volume and a multitude of issues impacting demand combined to bring the 'perfect storm', resulting in the eye-watering decreases in used values which started two and a half years ago, with cumulative used value reductions on average for BEVs of over -60% between September 2022 and September 2024.
-BEVs are currently down -12.7% Year Over Year at 36/60; virtually unchanged since December, but far better than the -36% in September 2023 and expected to continue to improve (this month's movement of -1.7% was superior to the -2.3% in April 2024).
+BEVs are currently down -11.5% Year Over Year at 36/60; currently improving and far better than the -36% in September 2023 and is expected to continue to improve (this month's movement of -2.7% was still superior to the -3.7% in May 2024).

 It was not a surprise that values came down in 2022/23.
 If anything, the most surprising element was just how long values had remained strong during 2022, but the speed of reduction when it came was brutal.
 Many models continued to stabilise or increase slightly in value towards the end of 2023 as the used market for BEVs outperformed other fuel types, but this year we have seen renewed falls, although performance over the last two months gives further credence to our previous view that we may be moving into another period of relative stability.
 Variation by model is expected to continue to be a feature of the market and some models which appeared to have settled are now seeing renewed pressure, whilst others are unchanged and some have seen a relatively dramatic recovery.
-Battery electric vehicles are still selling quicker than other fuel types on dealer forecourts at three to five years old dealer demand remains less strong than consumer demand, with some still steering clear of BEVs due to catching a cold when values dropped and the vast majority of independents still not stocking BEVs at all.
+Battery electric vehicles selling at a similar speed to other fuel types on dealer forecourts at three to five years old - dealer demand remains less strong than consumer demand, with some still steering clear of BEVs due to catching a cold when values dropped and the vast majority of independents still not stocking BEVs at all.
 There is clearly capacity for the used market to cope with plenty more BEVs and more franchised dealers and car supermarkets are continuing to return to the market.
+There is more pressure on prices at younger ages and days to sell is less favourable due to the competition provided by ongoing new car discounts.